-Pro Player review
+Pro Player full review

 Pro Player exists to solve a simple problem: looking through your clips without having to open up the behemoth Final Cut Pro X (or equivalent) nor the anaemic QuickTime Player X.